 5. The X factor

-One of the red flags you can look for in the beginning would be seeing photos or receiving messages from only one partner, while the other one remains unengaged or invisible.
-If one partner makes excuses on behalf of the other or the couple doesn’t seem to be open to equally introducing themselves and sharing with you, there is a chance you are dealing with an X factor A.K.A. the missing partner or the nonexistent partner.
-Other warning signs of an X factor situation is when the dating profile is incomplete or only has photos of one partner.
+One of the red flags you can look for in the beginning would be seeing photos or receiving messages from only one partner while the other one remains unengaged or invisible.
+If one partner makes excuses on behalf of the other or the couple doesn’t seem to be open to equally introducing themselves and sharing with you, there is a chance you are dealing with an X factor A.K.A. the missing partner, or the nonexistent partner.
+Other warning signs of an X-factor situation are when the dating profile is incomplete or only has photos of one partner.

 For many couples, it is normal and OK for one of the partners to be the one who takes the initiative in finding other swinging couples.
 However, if they refuse or postpone introducing their other half using various excuses every time you try to get to know them, it may be the case that they are misleading you and that their partner doesn’t know that they are looking for swingers or that they don’t have a partner at all.

 6. Lack of Inclusion

 If you feel like a couple shows a lack of willingness on their end to get to know you both before the meeting, try to take a step back and talk to your partner about it.
 Everyone is different and has different comfort levels when it comes to opening up with new swinging partners.
 Before you become too deep with a potential play partner, you should hear from both partners to ensure they are both aware and consenting.
 You want to ensure a happy four-way connection and avoid any imbalance.

 The swinger community is fluid, and while some are totally open to engaging with one person, others prefer to stick to having a great time with couples exclusively, and these preferences should be recognized.
 Ultimately, no one should feel excluded or invisible, and if interaction with someone leaves one of you feeling this way, let your partner know.

 7. Forceful or Tactless Behavior